chrispwood/lru-rb/README.md

 This is a thread safe LRU cache that can be used for any particular caching needs.
 I have already included a simple thread safe blocking queue that I used for calculating cache hit ratios in my rake test.

 TODO: add unit tests
-TODO: add a btree index on the linked_list for faster seeks - right now it is O(n)  :(
+TODO: add a btree index on the linked_list for faster seeks - right now it is O(n) :frowning:

 ## Installation